Buddhist symbolism: Robes and baldness

 The style and design of the robes of a monastic often indicate the sect of Buddhism, tradition or country, they belong to.
 In most Buddhist cultures, the Buddhist monastic robe represents a renunciant monastic.
 Different traditions, sects of Buddhism (and different countries) will have robes of different colors as well as different styles or ways on how they wear it.
 Once Buddhism spread throughout China back in sixth century BCE, it was seen wrong to show that much skin, and that's when robes to cover both arms with long sleeves came in to play.
-In Tibet, it have changed over time and they show both their shoulders as well as having a two piece attire rather than one.
+In Tibet, it have changed over time and they show both their shoulders as well as having a two-piece attire rather than one.
 Shortly thereafter, Japan integrated a bib along with their long sleeve robe called a koromo.
 This was a clothing piece made specifically for their school of Zen which they practice in Takahatsu that involves the monks of Japan wearing a straw hat.

 Shaving ones head is another ritual and symbolic act most Buddhist monastics complete before entering a monastic order.
 To shave ones head merely signifies ones readiness to enter into the monastic path and abandon the worldly life.

 Tools

-Buddhist monks traditionally carry a begging bowl, and this is another common symbol of Buddhist monastics around the world (even though not all modern Buddhist traditions make use of the traditional practice of begging for one's food).
+Buddhist monks traditionally carry an alms bowl, and this is another common symbol of Buddhist monastics around the world (even though not all modern Buddhist traditions make use of the traditional practice of collecting alms as the source of their daily nutriment).

 In all sects of Buddhism, bells are often used to signify the start of rituals or to mark time.
 They use the bell to detain away the bad spirits and have the Buddha protect them at the time of their ritual.
 Some sects call this a part of the "Mystic Law" which is the beginning of a Buddhist ritual.
 Other ritual tools include drums, wooden fish, trumpets, the keisaku, and the tantric the vajra and bell.